 \section{SpaCeFormer: Space-Curve Transformer}

-\noindentbold{Design goal.} SpaCeFormer, our Space-Curve Transformer, consists of a feature extraction backbone (Sec.~\ref{sec:method}--\ref{ssec:sliding-window-attention}) and a proposal-free decoder (Sec.~\ref{sec:instance_segmentation_model}).
-Our backbone is explicitly designed to serve the \emph{proposal-free}, open-vocabulary instance decoder: it produces spatially coherent, instance-aligned voxel features and a CLIP-aligned feature map that the decoder consumes directly via mask attention.
-We strategically combine \emph{spatial} window attention with \emph{curve}-based (Morton code) serialization—windows preserve coherent local neighborhoods at fine resolutions, while curves introduce structured diversity in attention patterns.
+\nickname{} pairs a sparse 3D transformer backbone (Sec.~\ref{sec:method}--\ref{ssec:sliding-window-attention}) with a proposal-free instance decoder (Sec.~\ref{sec:instance_segmentation_model}).
+The backbone is designed to serve the decoder: it produces spatially coherent, instance-aligned voxel features and a CLIP-aligned feature map consumed directly via mask attention, without external region proposals.